gstroup/apimocker/README.md

   "customerId": 1234
 }
 ```
-will return data from the mock file called "customerId1234.json".
+will return data from the mock file called "customerId1234ace.json".
 Switch values can also be passed in as query parameters:
     http://localhost:7878/nested/ace?customerId=1234
 or as part of the URL, if you have configured your service to handle variables, like the "var/:id" service above:
     http://localhost:7878/var/789
+If the specific file, such as "customerId1234ace.json" is not found, then apimocker will attempt to return the base file: "ace.json".

 ## Runtime configuration
 After starting apimocker, mocks can be configured using a simple http api.